 - you must only use the CE marking to show the product’s conformity with the relevant directives

-- you must not affix any marking or sign that may misconstrue the meaning or form of the CE marking to third parties
+- you must not place any marking or sign that may misconstrue the meaning or form of the CE marking to third parties

-- other markings affixed to the product must not cover up the CE marking
+- other markings placed on the product must not cover up the CE marking

-- member states shall ensure the correct implementation of the regime governing the CE marking and take appropriate action in the event of improper use of the marking; they shall also provide for penalties for infringements, which may include criminal sanctions for serious infringements - those penalties shall be proportionate to the seriousness of the offence and constitute an effective deterrent against improper use
+Member states will ensure they implement the regime governing the CE marking.
+They will take appropriate action in the event of improper use of the marking and provide for penalties for infringements, which may include criminal sanctions for serious infringements.
+Those penalties will be proportionate to the seriousness of the offence and constitute an effective deterrent against improper use

 The general principles of the CE marking are contained within Regulation (EC) No 765/2008 which sets the requirements for accreditation and market surveillance relating to the marketing of products.
 You can read the CE marking regulations on the Europa website.

-- the CE marking must consist of the initials ‘CE’ in the standard, recognisable form
+- the initials ‘CE’ are in the standard, recognisable form

-- the CE marking must be at least 5 millimetres - unless a larger minimum dimension is specified in the relevant Directive
+- the CE marking is at least 5 millimetres - unless a larger minimum dimension is specified in the relevant directive

-- you must affix the CE marking to the product or to its data plate - if this is not possible or not warranted because of the nature of the product, it must be affixed to the packaging and accompanying documents
+- the CE marking is placed onto the product or to its data plate - if this is not possible or not warranted because of the nature of the product, it must be placed onto the packaging and accompanying documents

-- the CE marking must be easily visible, readable and permanent
+- the CE marking is easily visible, readable and permanent

 Keep documentation for CE marking

-You must keep certain documentation once you have affixed the CE marking to your product.
-This information can be requested at any time by the Market Surveillance Authorities to check that a CE marking has been legitimately affixed to a product.
+You must keep certain documentation once you have placed the CE marking onto your product.
+This information can be requested at any time by the Market Surveillance Authorities to check that a CE marking has been legitimately placed on a product.

-The information you must retain will vary depending on the specific directives relevant to your product.
-However, you must keep general records of:
+The information you must keep will vary depending on the specific directives relevant to your product.
+You must keep general records of:

 - how the product is manufactured